AdnanC/HDT.Plugins.MetaStats/README.md

 2. Then unzip the release into the HDT Plugins directory (this directory can be opened with Options > Tracker > Plugins > Plugins Folder)
 3. The directory should look like Plugins/MetaStats/[some files]
 4. Enable the plugin from Options > Tracker > Plugins
+5. Make sure to re-enable the plugin after HDT upadte